nightroman/FarNet/FSharpFar/README.md

 Each interactive session is associated with its configuration file path, existing or not.
 In the latter case, the path is just used as a session ID.

-Editor services are looking for a configuration file `*.fs.ini` in the source directory.
+Editor services look for configuration files `*.fs.ini` in source directories.
-If such a file is not found or there are two or more then the main configuration is used.
+If such a file is not found or there are many then the main configuration is used.

 The main configuration file is *%FARPROFILE%\FarNet\FSharpFar\main.fs.ini*.

-The configuration file format is similar to "ini" with sections and options.
+The configuration file format is like "ini", with sections and options.
 Options are the same as for `fsc.exe` and `fsi.exe`, one per line.
 Empty lines and lines staring with `;` are ignored.

 **Available sections:**

 **`[fsc]`** is the main section.
 It defines common [F# Compiler Options](https://docs.microsoft.com/en-us/dotnet/articles/fsharp/language-reference/compiler-options) and common source files.
 This section is often enough.
-Other sections add extra options or override defined in `[fsc]`.
+Other sections may add extra or override defined options.

-**`[fsi]`** defines [F# Interactive Options](https://docs.microsoft.com/en-us/dotnet/articles/fsharp/tutorials/fsharp-interactive/fsharp-interactive-options) and source files used for interactive sessions, including load and exec scenarios.
+**`[fsi]`** defines [F# Interactive Options](https://docs.microsoft.com/en-us/dotnet/articles/fsharp/tutorials/fsharp-interactive/fsharp-interactive-options) and source files used for interactive sessions and evaluating scripts.
 `--use` files are particularly useful for interactive sessions.

-**`[out]`** defines options for `fs: //compile`, normally `-a|--target` and `-o|--out`.
-It is not needed if you are not compiling .NET assemblies in FSF.
+Some *fsi.exe* options are not used.

 **`[etc]`** defines options for "Editor Tips and Checks", hence the name.
-It is used in special cases, for example, `--define:DEBUG` only in `[etc]` for tips and checks of `#if DEBUG` code, while `[fsi]` and `[out]` do not use DEBUG.
+It is useful in some cases, e.g. `--define:DEBUG` is used in `[etc]` for tips and checks in `#if DEBUG` but `[fsi]` and `[out]` do not use DEBUG.

+**`[out]`** defines options for `fs: //compile`, like `-a|--target` and `-o|--out`.
+It is not needed if you are not compiling .NET assemblies.

 **Preprocessing:**

 - Environment variables defined as `%VARIABLE%` are expanded to their values.
 - `__SOURCE_DIRECTORY__` is replaced with the configuration file directory.
-- Paths are relative to the configuration file directory.
+- Not rooted paths are relative to the configuration file directory.

 **Predefined:**